The Bard's Tale (1985 video game)

-The Bard's Tale is a fantasy role-playing video game designed and programmed by Michael Cranford for the Apple II.
-It was produced by Interplay Productions in 1985 and distributed by Electronic Arts.
+The Bard's Tale is a 1985 fantasy role-playing video game designed and programmed by Michael Cranford for Interplay Productions and published by Electronic Arts for the Apple II.
+Set in the fictional city of Skara Brae, which has been engulfed in eternal winter and overrun by monsters due to a spell cast by the evil wizard Mangar the Dark, the game tasks players with assembling and leading a party of up to six adventurers to navigate the city's streets, sewers, and multi-level dungeons to confront and defeat him.
 The game was ported to the Commodore 64, Apple IIGS, ZX Spectrum, Amstrad CPC, Amiga, Atari ST, MS-DOS, Mac, and NES.
 It spawned The Bard's Tale series of games and books.
 The earliest editions of the game used a series title of Tales of the Unknown, but this title was dropped for later ports of The Bard's Tale and subsequent games in the series.

 In August 2018, a remastered version was released for Windows, followed by the Xbox One release in 2019.